jasonli04/Gold-Price-Forecasting/README.md

 - Cluster 3 (Yellow): Gold Boom / High Volatility (Strong price surges, high trading volume, economic event-driven spikes)

 #### KMeans Model Discussion
+Using KMeans allows us to segement the many features of the data into 4 distinct groups.
+This enables us to look at any day in the dataset, or in the future, and label it into one of these 4 groups, giving us an insight into how the gold price may move that day.
+However, it does seem that KMean is relatively hit-or-miss when it comes to evaluating our dataset.
+Some clusters are well-separated, while others have overlapping regions, indicating that K-Means might not have perfectly segmented the data.
+Regardless, this does give us some valuable insight in how the price of gold may change on a certain day, given other measures.

+## Next Steps

 ## Part 5: References